The industry — and the academy — are torn on how to handle Will Smith’s Oscars slap

 Marshall Herskovitz, a director, producer and academy member, was originally outraged, tweeting shortly after the incident: “I call upon the Academy, of which I am a member, to take disciplinary action against Will Smith.
 He disgraced our entire community tonight.”

 But his feelings have cooled since Smith’s apology.
 “I think he acknowledged the significance of the event, and that changes the way I look at it,” he said.
 “I was quite outraged that evening, but he’s a guy I have a lot of respect for.
 He’s been an incredible sort of positive force in the industry and incredibly professional his whole life.
-So, you know, I don’t I don’t feel any need to pile on the guy now that he’s taken responsibility for what he did.”
+So, you know, I don’t feel any need to pile on the guy now that he’s taken responsibility for what he did.”

 “I don’t think there’s anything to be gained by punishing at this point,” Herskovitz added.
 What he’d like to see is “some statement by the academy of how seriously it takes the notion that there cannot be any violence at these events.”